KuldeepSharma00793/namaste-javascript/Readme_Ep4_Ep5.md

 we can do export default only once in a single file.

 - second type is named export
-Eg: just write export befoer any constant or variable to export multiple things from same file
+Eg: just write export before any constant or variable to export multiple things from same file
 To import it, wrap it inside curly braces while import :

 - import {LOGO_URL} from '../utils/constants';